 Public opinion is increasingly shaped by social media.
-Political candidates, officials, parties and interest groups need social media managers to monitor the views of constituents about their administration and current issues.
+Political candidates, officials, parties, and interest groups need social media managers to monitor the views of constituents about their administration and current issues.

-Social media managers must understand various social media platforms and orchestrate campaigns to shape perceptions of their users.
+Social media managers must understand various social media platforms and orchestrate campaigns to shape the perceptions of their users.
 Political science majors know how opinions are formed and influenced by various media and can be instrumental in formulating and implementing these plans.

 5. Marketing Research Analyst

-Marketing researchers analyze how consumers will respond to products or services, much like political science students assess the reactions of potential voters to candidates.
+Market researchers analyze how consumers will respond to products or services, much like political science students assess the reactions of potential voters to candidates.
 Political science majors study the role of survey research and opinion polling in campaigning.
 The work of market researchers often involves surveying consumer reactions to potential or current products and services.